Learning Disability Today

 Supporting professionals working in learning disability and autism services

-Autistic young people take part in paid internship programme at the Civil Service
+Autistic young people take part in paid internships at the Civil Service

 The programme, which is run by the Civil Service and Ambitious about Autism, is supporting 85 autistic young people to take part in a three-week paid internship and help them take their first steps on the career ladder.

-This year the programme which began in 2015, has expanded to offer three times as many placements, compared to any other single year.
+This year, the programme (which began in 2015) has expanded to offer three times as many paid internships compared to any other year.
 Only 21.7% of autistic adults are in paid employment and the programme aims to address these inequalities by providing autistic young people with an opportunity to develop their skills and gain practical experience in the workplace.

 Phil Wilson, Civil Service lead for autism programme: “I am delighted with the scope of this year’s programme with applicants being matched to roles across 20 departments, including the Cabinet Office, the Department for Education and the Department of Health and Social Care.
 Many of the interns will be working virtually and have been recruited from across the nations.
 It is very exciting to engage participants on such a large scale and provide the range of opportunities.”